decred/politeia/politeiad/README.md

     plugin=usermd
     ```

-9. Start up the politeiad instance.
-The password for the politeiad user must
+8. Start up the politeiad instance.

+   The password for the politeiad MySQL user must be provided in the `DBPASS`
+   env variable.
+The encryption key used to encrypt non-public data at rest
+   will be derived from the `DBPASS`.
+The `DBPASS` cannot change.

-   be provided in the `DBPASS` env variable.
+   A password to derive the trillian signing key must be provided in the
+   `TLOGPASS` env variable.
+This password has not been created yet.
+You can
+   set it to whatever you want, but it cannot change once set.

     ```
-    $ env DBPASS=politeiadpass politeiad
+    $ env DBPASS=politeiadpass TLOGPASS=tlogpass politeiad
     ```

 # Tools and reference clients